The MoHIC Mission

 The Northeast Missouri Aquifer Characterization Project is focused on discovering and describing unknown but suspected shallow buried channel aquifers in an area of poor groundwater quality and surface water reliance.
 The project will cover nine counties in Northeast Missouri: Clark, Scotland, Schuyler, Lewis, Knox, Adair, Marion, Shelby, and Macon.
 The approach to this project includes three phases: calibration, measurement and prediction, and validation.
 The project will deploy three technologies to collect data to complement existing data in the region.
 Each technology provides different types of data at different resolutions both vertically and horizontally, and consequently have different coverage areas.

 One technology deployed will be the ground-based geophysical method Horizontal to Vertical Spectral Ratio (HVSR), a type of passive seismic.
 This will provide depth to bedrock information without the need to drill at each location.
 However, such a geophysical method requires calibration, and so, will be complimented by a second technology, drilling.
 A limited number of test holes will be drilled proximal to HVSR sites to properly calibrate velocity models of local unconsolidated materials for accurate depth to bedrock measurements from HVSR.
 In addition to ground-based geophysical methods (which rely on impedance, or acoustics), an Airborne Electromagnetic (AEM) survey is proposed to augment a portion of the study area with resistivity volumes.
 Resistivity volumes are a great way to interrogate the subsurface, especially with respect to water resources, as water-rich formations and even saline vs freshwater character can be interpreted from such geophysical volumes.
 Test holes give us physical constraint on bedrock depth at specific locations, HVSR can use those physical depths to calibrate and measure depths away from test holes to identify probable areas for buried channel aquifers, and AEM provides aquifer characteristics of identified channels.
-Test hole data will be used for calibration and validation, and the data derived from geophysical methods will be used to predict the presence of channels.- Flood Modeling
+Test hole data will be used for calibration and validation, and the data derived from geophysical methods will be used to predict the presence of channels.

 The Missouri Hydrology Information Center (MoHIC) strives to improve flood planning and flood resiliency within Missouri by delivering a statewide flood model that will aid in the protection of property and lives during flooding events.
 A flood model generally consists of hydraulic, hydrologic, and meteorological models used to forecast impacts on streams.
 These forecasts predict flooding, and flood models track flooding as it occurs across an area of interest.
 MoHIC is dedicated to providing a flood model that serves both citizens and emergency responders within Missouri.